Skip to main content

 Program Manager

-In their role with EcoRise, T provides professional development on the EcoRise curriculum as well as training and support to educators in the Western U.S. In their free time, T tends to their plants and animals, creates and sells stickers, and cooks delicious meals.
+In their role with EcoRise, T provides professional development on the EcoRise curriculum as well as training and support to educators in the western U.S. In their free time, T tends to their plants and animals, creates and sells stickers, and cooks delicious meals.

 Zakhia Grant, M.S., LEED Green Associate

-Zakhia is a geologist and a LEED Green Associate and brings with her more than a decade of experience teaching science and sustainability at both the high school and collegiate levels.
-She found her passion for ensuring sustainability and environmental education was inclusive of students of color while teaching science in the NYC schools in Far Rockaway.
-In addition, she has developed curriculum and implemented STEM programs for several New York area organizations such as the RISE, Henry Street Settlement, and the Intrepid Sea, Air & Space Museum.
-Before entering the educational arena, Zakhia spent several years working in the environmental consulting industry where she was responsible for public water supply well construction and water quality monitoring.
-Zakhia holds a BA in Geology from George Washington University and an MS in Geology from Bowling Green State University.
+Zakhia Grant brings more than two decades of experience of research and teaching science and sustainability at high school and collegiate levels.
+She found her passion for ensuring that sustainability and environmental education was inclusive of students of color while teaching science in the New York City schools in Far Rockaway, Queens.
+In addition, she has developed curricula and implemented STEM programs for several organizations in the New York area, such as Rise, Henry Street Settlement, and the Intrepid Sea, Air and Space Museum.
+Before entering the educational arena, Zakhia spent several years working as a geologist in the environmental consulting industry, responsible for public water supply well construction and water quality monitoring.

 Our Board of Directors